findsorguk/lawdi-publication/romanello/index.md

 	    rdfs:label "Thuc.";
 	    ecrm:P2_has_type <http://data.mr56k.info/type_abbreviation> .

-As showed in Fig. 3 our record is linked to the one contained in the Perseus Catalog; the CTS URN associated to the work as well as the abbreviations of its title are explicitly modelled by using respectively the CIDOC-CRM classes `E42_Identifier` and  `E41_Appellation`. <!-- say that the Perseus Catalog URIs do not currently provide an RDF presentation but this will happen in the next
+As shown in Fig. 3 our record is linked to a record in the Perseus Catalog; the CTS URN associated with the work as well as the abbreviations of its title are explicitly modelled by using respectively the CIDOC-CRM classes `E42_Identifier` and  `E41_Appellation`. <!-- say that the Perseus Catalog URIs do not currently provide an RDF presentation but this will happen in the next